How To Sell A Car Online – The Definitive Guide

 In fact, many will have a display or “insertion” fee which means even if the car doesn’t sell, they’ll still be a charge.
 So, you could actually be out of pocket, and still stuck with your old car.

-Here are four popular places to sell your car online, and the associated costs.
+Here are four popular places to sell a car online, and the associated costs.

 There’s no doubt Auto Trader is one of the biggest and most well-known places to sell a car.
 The fees are not extortionate, but are certainly not the cheapest.